 Sure enough, the float shoots down and a small hybrid comes to hand on just the third cast.
 It is only a little lad but it is an encouraging start.
 Next a small roach comes in.
 Roach!
 There was no word of them when I was researching this place.
 Next up is a skimmer and then another hybrid, this time a good one of around a pound.
-The wind is blowing from left to right and I am sheltered from it by the high bank of reeds so it is nice and comfortable as I ply my trade of cast and a wind in a fish.
+The wind is blowing from left to right and I am sheltered from it by the high bank of reeds so it is nice and comfortable as I ply my trade of cast and then wind in a fish.
 It is pretty much a fish a chuck now and some lovely hybrids are putting up a hell of a scrap when they feel the hook.
 A bonus bream or two show up and then some small perch.
 The roach seem to be gathering off to my left and a cast near the lily pads on that side almost always produces a silvery eight incher.
 Bites are almost all the same, a sharp and sudden disappearance of the float.
 No messing.

 The feeder remains untouched all this time.
 Changing from worm to maggot is tried but that makes no difference.
 I bait up the edge of the lilies to my right and plonk the feeder in there but that doesn’t work either.
 In the end the green plastic feeder I am using falls apart and so I pack up that rod for the day.
 Back to the drawing board again for my feeder fishing!

 The sun tries unsuccessfully to break through but I barely notice as I am kept busy with bites each and every cast.
 The lovely hybrids have been replaced by a vast shoal of skimmers now and they are biting just as readily but my hooking ratio drops dramatically.
 I try using worm on the float rod but it doesn’t catch as many as the maggot and I soon swap back again.
 By one o’clock the bites begin to slow down and by two it has gone quiet.
 With things to do at home I decide to call it a day and quickly pack up the gear and retrace my steps to the car park.
 Past the unsightly water plant, through a couple of metal gates and along the lane.
-It feels like no time since I was heading in the opposite direction but I packing in a lot of action since then.
+It feels like no time since I was heading in the opposite direction but I have been packing in a lot of action since then.

 Back at home I am reflecting on the mornings events.
 I didn’t keep count of the fish I caught but I suppose it must have been in the order of about seventy in total.
 The bulk of them were skimmers but I had about 20 good sized hybrids, a few roach, a couple of bream, a sprinkling of perch and a few small rudd.
 I think of rudd as the Kylie Minogue of Irish angling: tiny and perfectly beautiful.
 What was very noticeable was the way all of the fish put up a fight.
 Even the bream gave a bit of a fight, something I have not seen before.
 Look, it was not like I was playing a marlin or anything like that but the fish in this particular lough do seem to fight more than in other places.